EXHAUST TECH 101

 Watch out for badly designed mufflers that use cheap materials.
 As heat and exposure degrades the components, the cheap mufflers’ exhaust tone can change over time.
 These mufflers can also be a restriction by using a smaller inner pipe to reduce noise to an acceptable level.
 A good aftermarket muffler will provide a great tone without the tinny drone while cruising.
 It should also be designed in a way that it will not generate excessive back pressure.
 The internal diameter of the muffler should also match the rest of the exhaust, and ideally should be larger than stock.

 XForce Performance Exhausts supply a full exhaust system, either for universal applications, or specific car models.
 Extensive research and development, alongside testing has gone into making XForce’s products to provide performance and satisfaction.

-To find your local authorised XForce dealer, visit: www.xforce.com.au/where-to-buy
+To find your nearest authorised XForce dealer, visit www.xforce.com.au/where-to-buy